ysageev/cmc-website/docs/public/pnc/design-documents.md

 These documents must adhere to the following submittal criteria:

 -   A digital copy is required.
--   Full sized copies need to be provided.
 -   They need to be signed and sealed by the `Design Professional` and Signed Off by the `Governing Municipal Entity`